How Long Does it Take to Get a Green Card?

 The processing time for Family Preference Green Cards can last from 1 to 10 years depending on the annual caps and waiting period.
 For example, if the annual cap is 1000 and you are the 1001st individual on the list, the process for your green card begins the next year.
 If you are the 2001st applicant, the process will start after two years.
 This lengthens the entire process to as much as 10 years if there are many applicants.
 An Atlanta immigration attorney experienced in the proceedings and empathetic to your case can further explain.

-Having a visa makes the process of obtaining a green card much quicker.
-Retaining legal counsel can ensure that you are following the proper procedures to minimize the wait time.
+Having a visa makes the process of obtaining a green card in the United States much quicker.
+Retaining legal counsel with the government can ensure that you are following the proper procedures with USCIS to minimize the wait time.

-How Long Does it Take to Get a Green Card for My Brother
+How Long for My Brother to Get a Green Card

-How Long Does it Take to Get a Green Card Through Employment
+How Long to Get a Green Card Through Employment

-If you are planning to work in the U.S., you may wonder how long does it take to get a green card through employment.
-Each year, the U.S. government issues 140,000 employment visas divided into different categories.
+Each year, the U.S. government and USCIS issues 140,000 employment visas divided into different categories.
 The processing for which is first-come, first-served and the wait times depend on the demand for each category.

 Generally, Employment Based Green Card processing may take 1 year for visas with low demand and 4 to 6 years for more popular ones.
 To reduce the processing time, make sure that there are no mistakes on the application and documents are all in order.
 Otherwise, the USCIS will return them, thereby further increasing the processing time.
 This is why it is essential to have a knowledgeable immigration attorney on your side.